 It started innocently enough.
-Amy, 13, decided she wanted to “be healthier,” “get in shape.”
-First she started cutting out sweets… then carbs, then fat.
-Soon Amy began to supervise the preparation of all food in the household… later she would only eat what she would prepare herself.
+Amy, 13, decided she wanted to “be healthier” and “get in shape.”
+First, she started cutting out sweets… then carbs, then fat.
+Soon, Amy began to supervise the preparation of all food in the household.
+Later, she would only eat what she would prepare herself.
 Amy’s meals were “ultra-healthy” but lacked the fat, starch and calories she needed; she was losing weight.
-Amy developed an interest in cooking shows, baking, recipes; it was odd that she was showing so much interest in food yet denying herself more and more.
-Amy’s parents noticed the weight dropping but it wasn’t until they brought her in to see her pediatrician that they realized just how far the dieting had gone.
+Amy developed an interest in cooking shows, baking, and recipes; it was odd that she was showing so much interest in food yet denying herself more and more.
+Amy’s parents noticed the weight dropping, but it wasn’t until they brought her in to see her pediatrician that they realized just how far the dieting had gone.
 She had dropped 20 pounds.

 Some – or maybe all – of this story may be familiar.
 The pathway to anorexia is often remarkably consistent: either deliberate weight loss via restricted diet or perhaps accidental weight loss from illness or increased activity which seems to jump start the process of further and faster loss.
 Often it’s not until the behavior and weight loss have gone quite far that it becomes clear that there is a problem.

-If you are a parent, reading this article and relating to this story of Amy, it is important for you to consider the following:
+If you are a parent reading this article and relating to this story of Amy, it is important for you to consider the following ideas.

 Melissa Gerson, LCSW, Certified Family Based Treatment Therapist, is the Founder and Clinical Director of Columbus Park outpatient center for eating disorders.